saraxplorer/42-school-exam-rank02/Level 4/atoi_base/README.md

 1×16^3+𝐴×16^2+3×16^1+𝐹×16^0
 Here, A = 10 and F = 15 in decimal.

-Generalize the function to handle different bases (up to base 16):
+**Step 6.
+Generalize the function to handle different bases (up to base 16):**

 Extend the function to handle any base between 2 and 16, using the same logic as for base 10 and base 16.
-Example: "101" in base 2 should be converted to 5 in base 10, "1A" in base 16 should be converted to 26 in base 10.Let's read a quick tutorial about what number base mean. https://github.com/saraxplorer/bits_on_c/tree/731d6a1c5136d7a1a0fd9a3207e03b0c5e3575fa/Number%20Bases
+Example: "101" in base 2 should be converted to 5 in base 10, "1A" in base 16 should be converted to 26 in base 10.

+Let's read a quick tutorial about what number base mean. https://github.com/saraxplorer/bits_on_c/tree/731d6a1c5136d7a1a0fd9a3207e03b0c5e3575fa/Number%20Bases

 Now read the subject again.